 The quality manager regularly requires checks on purchased material’s certification or validity of a grade.
 A subcontractor or your laboratory can conduct the check.
 Do not forget to notify the vendor if the materials do not meet their specified certification or grade, especially if the material is replaced.

-On the other hand, the facility clerk monitors the inventory at least once a month to determine material approaching the expiration date.
+On the other hand, the facility clerk monitors the inventory at least once a month to determine the material approaching the expiration date.

 In this manner, inventory records are updated to prevent running out of stock as supplies are used.
-Disposition records are reviewed for trends in vendor performance and to ensure high quality materials and supplies are accepted.
+Disposition records are reviewed for trends in vendor performance and to ensure high-quality materials and supplies are accepted.

 The user of supply or in-stock material checks to make sure the material is properly identified and has a current shelf-life expiration date.
-QSE Academy reminds that the oldest is used first when more than one container of material is in stock.
+QSE Academy reminds us that the oldest is used first when more than one container of material is in stock.

 Lastly, the quality of media, solutions, solvents, chemicals, and reagents are checked against standards as part of the test method they are used in.
 They are not checked before placing them in storage, other than to validate the identity, shelf-life or certification, as covered in the steps above.